 When did you get your USDA organic certification?

 It takes about three years to get USDA organic certification.
 If your farmer is in the process of getting certification or has received it very recently, they may be in organic farming just to catch a trend.

 Most farmers will display their certification at the market.
 If you don’t see it, ask for the paperwork from their certifying agent.
 For example, in California it’s the California Certified Organic Farmers (CCOF).

 USDA certified organic farmers are allowed to use some forms of non-synthetic, organic pesticides.
 These pesticides are not always free of negative impacts—some may harm bees.
 If the farmer doesn’t spray, they are more likely to be aligned with the founding principles of organic farming.

 They don’t have organic certification, but they say they don’t spray

-Almost every vendor at the famers market will say they don’t spray (because why would you buy from them if they do), but without independent 3rd party verification, there’s really no way to substantiate their claim and that’s a problem.
+Almost every vendor at the famers market will say they don’t spray (because why would you buy from them if they do?), but without independent third-party verification, there’s really no way to substantiate their claim.
+And that’s a problem.
 Support the USDA certified organic farmers who’ve gone the extra mile for you.

 If they aren’t USDA certified organic, but you think they don’t spray